-This unit builds on the theory and skills of KGG103 Remote Sensing: Introduction and focuses on advanced aspects of remotely sensed image analysis.
-These additional remote sensing analysis skills are highly valued by employers in the spatial industry.
+This unit builds on the theory and skills of KGG103 Remote Sensing: observing the Earth from above, and focuses on advanced aspects of remotely sensed image analysis that turn raw remote sensing data into valuable information.
+These additional remote sensing analysis skills are highly valued by employers in the geospatial industry.
 The unit will provide you with practical skills in image analysis techniques, such as geometric and atmospheric image correction, image filters, texture measures, image enhancements and transformations, classification algorithms, object-based image analysis, change detection, and accuracy assessment.
-The theory is illustrated with a range of real-world applications using optical, hyperspectral, and RADAR imagery, and LiDAR data.
-Computer practicals and an independent project promote practical remote sensing skills in the latest image processing software.
+The theory is illustrated with a range of real-world applications using optical, multispectral, hyperspectral, and LiDAR data.
+Computer practicals and an independent project (in pairs) promote practical remote sensing skills using the latest image processing tools.
 The unit is likely to be of interest to students in geography, environmental studies, earth sciences, plant science, zoology, agricultural science, computing and information systems, archaeology, and engineering who want to enhance their remote sensing knowledge and professional skills.

 |College/School||College of Sciences and Engineering

 School of Geography, Planning, and Spatial Sciences

 |Available as an elective?||Yes|